 The introduction should provide the relevant background information on your study.
-The content will be funnel shaped: start by placing your study in a broader context, and use each new paragraph to narrow down the focus to your own study.
+The content will be funnel shaped: start by placing your study in a broader context, and use each new paragraph to narrow down the focus towards your research question.
 Make sure you limit the information you provide to only that which is relevant for the current study.
 Extensive theoretical background information not directly related to your study should not be included.
-At the end of your introduction, include a research question and hypothesis.
+At the end of your introduction, include your research question and hypothesis.
+Make sure all the sections are clear to identify and in the correct order.

 It is important to keep your target audience in mind.
-You have to provide them with all necessary information to understand the rest of your report.
-This is partially done by referring to other publications, so the readers can delve into additional information on their own.
-When writing a report, you can assume the target audience to be your fellow students, with the same level of knowledge you have.
+You have to provide them with all necessary (referenced) information to understand the rest of your report.
+You can assume the target audience to be your fellow students, with the same level of knowledge you have.
 So you do not need to explain what DNA, cells or proteins are, but you do need to provide background information that was not known to you before you started with the experiment.

-Your research question addresses the question you are trying to answer during your research.
-Therefore it should be specific.
+Your research question (aim) addresses the question you are trying to answer during your research.
+Therefore it should be clear, specific and concise.
 On the other hand, you want to refrain from putting details in your research question that do not influence your final conclusions.

-For instance, if you are looking at the reproduction of Drosophila under two different conditions, it probably does not matter for your conclusions if you started with 10 or 20 individuals or how frequently the population numbers were counted.
+• For instance, if you are looking at the reproduction of Drosophila under two different conditions, it probably does not matter for your conclusions if you started with 10 or 20 individuals or how frequently the population numbers were counted.

-Your hypothesis is the predicted answer on your research question.
-Your hypothesis is not the same as a guess, but it is an informed prediction.
-Therefore, your hypothesis is supported by the literature in your introduction.
+Your hypothesis is the predicted answer to your research question (so make sure it clearly links to the research question).
+Your hypothesis is not the same as a guess, but it is an informed and testable prediction.
+Therefore, your hypothesis should be supported by the literature in your introduction.
+It describes what you expect and why.